 Ramadan, fasting and Comrades – Nabila Mulla’s one on one coaching call

-Today we welcome Nabila Mulla, another member of the Coach Parry Online Training Club, onto the podcast and talk about how Ramadan and fasting affects training.
+Today we welcome Nabila Mulla, another member of the Coach Parry Online Training Club, onto the podcast and talk about how you can approach training during Ramadan and how to ensure you train safely and stay healthy while you fast.

 Lindsey helps Nabila put a plan together for her training schedule and advises her on how she should be training during Ramadan in preparation for Comrades.